 Andothren in Kingfish’s original conception (2004), after the 2010 Roth Roryn re-do (2014), after Sload’s and Nemon’s partial rework (2019) and in the modern form by Gnomey, Chef and Rats.

 In early 2020, it was, amazingly, decided that more than 160 quests would be considered crucial for the new release – more than even the massive 2008 Telvannis quest update.
-Andothren was, after all, the biggest settlement on the mainland coast of the Inner Sea and TR’s first large Hlaalu centre, containing all the guilds and factions proper for an Imperial-oriented city.
+Andothren was, after all, the biggest settlement on the mainland coast of the Inner Sea and TR’s first major Hlaalu center of power, containing all the guilds and factions proper for an Imperial-oriented city.
 The wilderness areas, meanwhile, were to contain two new Ashlander tribes, two vampire clans and a ton of miscellaneous quests.
 But most of the inflated quest count was largely a result of one-upmanship in quest complexity by TR’s talented developers.
 Although work on these has progressed ever since 2020, only in early 2022 were the first of the major questlines finished.
 No wonder that there has recently been push-back against these ever-more-complex stories and a longing to return to more modest vanilla-like standards.

 Stalker’s 2005 Firewatch, which has been in the released mod for 16 years (left), and Taniquetil’s 2022 overhaul (right).
 The landscapes around the city are works in progress.